forwinder15/learndiesels/content/posts/2019-04-27--the-complete-guide-to-starting-a-diesel-in-cold-weather/index.md

 Why are Diesel engines harder to start in cold weather?

-**The internal components of a Diesel engine become very cold when the outside temperature falls over long periods.
-This makes cranking the engine up more difficult because diesel engines depend on high temperatures in order to create combustion.**
+**When the internal components of a diesel engine become very cold, cranking the engine is more difficult because diesel engines depend on high temperatures in order to create combustion.**

 Now let's look into how to start a diesel in the cold.
 The following is the best advice I could compile on starting a diesel in cold weather.